nirmalsinhp/read_notes/microServices.md

 ### Degrading Functionality
 - An essential part of building a resilient system, especially when your functionality is spread over a number of different microservices that may be up or down, is the ability to safely degrade functionality.
-- for monoliths, system health os binary, up or down. for microservices architecture, one seervice being unavailable should not put entire system to halt, system should work with some degradation.
+- for monoliths, system health is binary, up or down. for microservices architecture, one seervice being unavailable should not put entire system to halt, system should work with some degradation.

 ## stability patterns
 - systems that just act slow are much harder to deal with than systems that just fail fast.
 In a distributed system, latency kills.